deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 * k: key bit-length of the tweakable block cipher.
 In the case of Deoxys-TBC, we have 128 ≤ k ≤ 256.
 * t: tweak bit-length of the tweakable block cipher.
 * Nr: the number of rounds of the tweakable block cipher.
 In the case of Deoxys-TBC-256 we have Nr=14, while for Deoxys-TBC-384 we have Nr=16.
-* \|\|: concatenation of bit strings.
+* X\|\|Y: concatenation of bit strings X and Y.
+* \|X\|: bit length of a string X.
+* epsilon: empty string.
+* trunc\_i(X): truncation of the bitstring X to the first i bits.
 * a ← b: replace the value of the variable a with the value of the variable b.
 * XOR: bitwise exclusive-OR operation.
 * \[i, ... , j\]: sequence of integers starting from i included, ending at j included, with a step of 1.
+* (i)\_b: the encoding of the integer i on b bits.
+* TBC_K\[T\](P): encryption with a tweakable block cipher of plaintext P with tweak T and key K.
+* TBC-1_K\[T\](C): decryption with a tweakable block cipher of ciphertext C with tweak T and key K.

 # The Deoxys-TBC Tweakable Block Ciphers

 We describe here the Deoxys-TBC tweakable block ciphers, as published in \[[JNP14](JNP14)\] and JNPS14.
 Deoxys-TBC-256 and Deoxys-TBC-384 propose a so-called tweakey input that can be utilized as key and/or tweak material, up to the user needs.
 Therefore, the user can freely choose which part of the tweakey is dedicated to key and/or tweak material.
-However, whatever combination of key/tweak size chosen by the user, it SHALL be such that the key size is at least 128 bits and at most 256 bits.
-This document describes the configuration where the tweakey input is loaded with the tweak first (least significant portion of the tweakey), and the key material after (most significant portion of the tweakey), i.e. tweakey = key \|\| tweak.
+However, whatever combination of key/tweak size chosen by the user, it SHALL be such that the key size is at least 128 bits and at most 256 bits (if different tweak/key configurations or placements are to be allowed, proper separation of these versions are to be ensured at protocol level in order to avoid trivial related-cipher attacks).
+This document describes the default configuration where the tweakey input is loaded with the tweak first (least significant portion of the tweakey), and the key material after (most significant portion of the tweakey), i.e. tweakey = key \|\| tweak.

 Deoxys-TBC operate on blocks of 128 bits seen as a (4×4) matrix of bytes which are numbered